AndenDev/D3D7Imgui/README.md

 - Optional: support paletted textures for true retro flavor.
 - Optional: add vsync / timing controls and FPS cap.

-## License
-Choose a license that fits your needs (e.g., MIT for your code).
-Dear ImGui itself is MIT-licensed—respect its license when distributing.

 ## Acknowledgments
 - Omar Cornut and all Dear ImGui contributors.